gvwilson/thirdbit/_drafts/2019-02-28-things-i-didnt-tweet.md

 -   Saying, "If you need to comment your code, you should write clearer code," is like saying, "If you need to use English in your proof, you should write clearer formulas."

+-   I would really, really like a breakdown of the proportion of authors of various genders who have done books with various tech publishers.